-AquaLogic Service Bus is certified to work with the following JMS implementations:
+ALSB is certified to work with the following JMS implementations:

-- WebLogic Server 9.x JMS
+- WebLogic Server 9.x and 10.0 JMS

 - IBM WebSphere MQ/JMS 5.3

-- TIBCO Enterprise Message ServiceTM 4.2
+- TIBCO Enterprise Message Service 4.2

 All ALSB service types support JMS transport.
-Proxy services and business services must be configured to use JMS transport as described in the Proxy Services and Business Services sections of Using the AquaLogic Service Bus Console.
+Proxy services and business services must be configured to use JMS transport as described in the Proxy Services: Creating and Managing and Business Services: Creating and Managing sections of Using the AquaLogic Service Bus Console.

-For information about ALSB service types and the transports for each of the service types, see "Selecting a Service Type" in Modeling Message Flow in AquaLogic Service Bus in the BEA AquaLogic Service Bus User Guide.
+For information about ALSB service types and the transports for each of the service types, see "Selecting a Service Type" in Modeling Message Flow in ALSB in the AquaLogic Service Bus User Guide.

-For information about WebLogic Server 9.x JMS, see:
+For information about WebLogic Server 10.0 JMS, see: